Skip to main content

 This is meaningfully more rigorous than “we encrypt the keys at rest” — the hardware-backed boundary provides isolated key material, full audit logging, and replay-resistant access controls.

 You are not transferring custody to Dequan.
-You are funding a sandboxed account that you can drain back to your main wallet at any time, with one click, no confirmations required.
+You are funding a sandboxed account that you can drain to any Solana address at any time, with one click, no confirmations required.
 The funds in Lightning Wallet are at every moment yours.

 What it solves